 If you are looking for ease of use then I highly recommend checking out the Kid Kraft bookshelves.
 It’s a combination of wood and canvas which makes it really easy for kids to slide the books in place.

 What I love about this model is that the gross motor skills don’t have to be really well developed.
 My one-year-old uses the shelves with ease.

 The con of fully wooden varieties of Montessori bookshelves is that the books can get damaged since young children do not have the best hand-eye coordination.
 That isn’t the case when it comes to the KidKraft version.
 The soft canvas protects the cover of the book.

 Since it is made of flexible canvas, you don’t have to worry about the size of the books that you put in either.

 Another similar highly rated Montessori bookshelf comes to you from Utex.
 While Kid Kraft uses canvas, Utex uses fabric.
 The thing that I like about Utex is the choices that the company provides.
 They have three color schemes (Espresso, white and white with gray pockets) which fit with almost any decor.

 Another great advantage that Utex brings to the table is that it is light.
-On the flipside, you could find your toddlers trying to rearrange the room.
-My kids do it frequently and in a way it helps them organize their space the way that suits them best.
+On the flip side, you could find your toddlers trying to rearrange the room.
+My kids do it frequently and in a way, it helps them organize their space in the way that suits them best.